 "Actively participated in" means playing in at least 50% of the scheduled games of any complete AYSO-approved primary program that begins after January1, 2018.
 For this purpose only, a primary program that ends after Sunday, June 1, 2019 will be deemed “complete” on June 1, 2019.

-See AYSO National Policy Statement 2.2, Participation in Secondary Programs, for allowed special circumsntances that might prevent a registered player from completing a program – NOT prevent them from registering in a program:
+See AYSO National Policy Statement 2.2, Participation in Secondary Programs, for allowed special circumstances that might prevent a registered player from completing a program – NOT prevent them from registering in a program:

 “Special circumstances would include, but are not limited to, an illness; a soccer-related injury; change of address (moved to a new Region); parental custodial rights; conflict with secondary or high school rules of state which prevent the registered player from COMPLETING the primary program; If such special circumstance arises within a Region, the Regional Commissioner must request approval, in writing, from the Area Director and/or Section Director prior to adding the child to a secondary season roster.”